MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-orchestrator.md

 ### Create the LUIS apps

-Create LUIS apps from the _HomeAutomation_ and _Weather_ lu files in the _cognitive models_ directory of the sample.
+Create LUIS apps from the _HomeAutomation_ and _Weather_ .lu files in the _cognitive models_ directory of the sample.

 1. Run the following command to import, train and publish the app to the production environment.